PavanRangani/docs/docs/prd/views/open-tax-component.md

         - Shows all entities of the selected family.
 It is a multi select filter.
 Default value is `All`.
     - Year
         - By default, it shows the last year.
 Dropdown shows last 10 year's.
+        - Its a single select filter.
     - Form
-        - Forms are sorted on entity type in order of -Joint, Individual, Partnership, Trusts, Foundation, Estate.
-        - Each entity type is alphabetical order.
-[See Possible values of form](../tax/tax-components.md#master-of-form-wise-section-and-documents)
+        - Its multi-select filer.
+Pollisble values are: [See Possible values of form](../tax/tax-components.md#master-of-form-wise-section-and-documents)
         - Default value is `All`.
     - Status
         - It is a multi select filter.
 Default value is `All`.
 Values are: Pending, Received.
     - Section
         - By default its disable.
 It will be enable only when any particular Form is selected.
 [See Possible values of Section](../tax/tax-components.md#master-of-form-wise-section-and-documents)
+        - Its multi-select filer.
     - Document
         - By default its disable.
 It will be enable only when any particular Document is selected.
 [See Possible values of Document](../tax/tax-components.md#master-of-form-wise-section-and-documents)
+        - Its multi-select filer.
     - Responsible
         - Its multi select filter.
 Default value is `All`.
         - Possible values are: `Clarius`, `Client`, `CPA`